PCSchmidt/skillswapappmvp/implementation_plan.md

 # SkillSwap MVP Implementation Plan

+**Project Status: ✅ IMPLEMENTATION COMPLETED**

-This document outlines the concrete implementation steps to begin development of the SkillSwap MVP after the initial planning and documentation phase.
+This document originally outlined the implementation steps for developing the SkillSwap MVP. **All phases have been successfully completed and the application is now production-ready.**

+## Implementation Summary

+All planned phases have been completed:
+- ✅ Phase 1: Environment Setup & Project Scaffolding - COMPLETED
+- ✅ Phase 2: Database and Authentication Implementation - COMPLETED
+- ✅ Phase 3: Core Feature Implementation - COMPLETED
+- ✅ Phase 4: Testing and Refinement - COMPLETED
+- ✅ Phase 5: Deployment Preparation - COMPLETED

+**Current Status**: Production deployment active with 188/188 tests passing.

 ## Phase 1: Environment Setup & Project Scaffolding